loreanvictor/techblog/posts/yaff/part1.md

 # The Problem

-The problem with this convoluted process is sort of obvious: It is too much convoluted.
+The problem with this convoluted process is sort of obvious: Too much complexity.
-React has to go through great lengths to mask the reactivity, as evident from this extremely simple example, causing the following issues:
+React has to go through all of this to mask the reactivity, as evident from this extremely simple example, causing the following issues:

 <br>